OnToologyUser/fsl_ontoology/misc/1st_release/README.md

 The corresponding snapshots of the emerging ontology are linked via the commit SHA below.

-Summaries CbatGPT conversations used in the development are avaible under [misc/1st_release/conversations](https://github.com/softlang/fsl/tree/main/misc/1st_release/conversations)
+Summaries of CbatGPT conversations used in the development are avaible under [misc/1st_release/conversations](https://github.com/softlang/fsl/tree/main/misc/1st_release/conversations)

 ## Phase 1: Taxonomy initialization